 Ford Motors’ F-series trucks have been America’s best-selling vehicle for decades – 40 straight years to be exact, and the industry’s top-selling truck for 45 consecutive years.
-So, it’s no surprise that, with the rise in popularity of electric vehicles over the past years, Ford is looking to electrify their most successful truck.
+So, it’s no surprise that, with the rise in popularity of electric vehicles (EVs) over the past years, Ford is looking to electrify their most successful truck.

-The Ford F-150 Lightning is the all-new electric version of the popular F-150 truck.
+The Ford F-150 Lightning is the new electric version of the popular F-150 truck.
 Compared to more luxurious new EV trucks from the likes of Rivian, Hummer, and Tesla, Ford has stayed true to its roots and kept the electric version of the F-150 relatively “normal”.
 When looking at the Ford F-150 Lightning, drivers will recognize the trusted look and feel of the regular F-150 but will feel and see the real difference in the two electric motors and all-wheel drive that have replaced the gasoline engine and drivetrain.

-The F-150 lightning is available in four trim levels: Pro ($39,974), XLT ($52,974), Lariat ($67,474), and Platinum ($90,874).
+The F-150 lightning is available in four trim levels: Pro, XLT, Lariat, and Platinum.
 All trim levels come standard with a crew-cab body style and a 5.5-foot bed.

 The standard battery pack for the Ford F-150 Lightning is a 98 kWh battery pack, which, according to Ford, will deliver about 230 miles of range on a full charge and produce 426 horsepower and 775 lb-ft of torque, which is more torque than any gas-powered F-150 on the market.
 The electric F-150 lightning also has an extended range battery.
 For those who plan to use their Lightning for longer road trips or longer-distance towing, the standard battery pack can be upgraded to a larger 131-kWh battery pack on the XLT and Lariat trim levels, which provides an estimated 300 miles of range, 563 horsepower, and the same 775 lb-ft of torque.
 The Platinum trim level comes standard with the larger 131 kWh battery pack.
 Ford says the F-150 Lightning with the larger 131 kWh-battery can accelerate from 0 to 60 mph in about four seconds, which makes it quicker than the new F-150 Raptor.